 5 pm: Settle in

 Rhinebeck is as much a wellness destination as it is a historic setting.
 The Mirbeau Inn & Spa (pictured) is the perfect place to unwind, with its opulent 49-room Parisian-style boutique hotel, luxury spa, and renowned on-site restaurant.
-Meanwhile, the Omega Institute is a world-class institution known for weekend yoga,wellness retreats, and all-inclusive stays.
+Meanwhile, the Omega Institute is a world-class institution known for weekend yoga, wellness retreats, and all-inclusive stays.
 Check in at one of these relaxation-focused venues, or opt for a more classic hotel experience at The Beekman Arms, said to be America’s oldest continually operating hotel, originally opened as a tavern in the 1700s.

-7 pm: Dine at Bia
+7 pm: Dine at Cinnamon

 9 pm: Cap Off the Night with Craft Brews and Cocktails